Jam SQL Studio vs Popular SQL Tools

 vs Azure Data Studio

-Azure Data Studio is retiring Feb 28, 2026.
-Migrate to Jam SQL Studio before the deadline with schema compare, execution plans, and AI support.
+Azure Data Studio was retired on Feb 28, 2026.
+Migrate to Jam SQL Studio with schema compare, execution plans, and AI support.

 Migration Guide →vs SSMS